How Much Does it Cost to Sell a House?

 Seller Closing Costs – What You Need to Know

-When you close a home sale, you go through the process of transferring documents and money between the buyer and you so that you both fulfill your obligations as defined by your sales contract.
+When you close a home sale, you go through transferring documents and money between the buyer and you so that you both fulfill your obligations as defined by your sales contract.

-This whole closing process is handled by a title company or the buyer’s lender along with an attorney.
-These parties make sure that all the documents and money are exchanged properly.
+This closing process is handled by a title company or the buyer’s lender and an attorney.
+Title companies ensure that all the documents and money are exchanged properly, so it goes off without a hitch when you get to the closing table.

-Closing costs are all the other fees that are needed to finish up the sale, although depending on who you ask, some will tell you that closing costs include the agent commission.
+Closing costs are all the other fees needed to finish the sale, although depending on who you ask, some will tell you that closing costs include the agent commission.

 The most common closing costs for a seller include: